Skip to main content

 Day 12

-Students embark on a full-day excursion to Segovia.
-They will visit the city’s Roman aqueduct, Gothic cathedral, and Alcázar palace, experiencing centuries of Spanish architecture and history.
+Excursion to Segovia.
+Students will visit iconic sites including the Roman aqueduct, Gothic cathedral, and Alcázar palace.

 13